Karplus-Lab-OSU/pgd/docs/source/docker.rst

 8000 to the host's port 8000.

 ::

     $ docker run -d --name pgd -p 8000:8000 --link pgd_mysql:mysql osl_test/pgd

 Mounting the PGD Code as a Volume
 ---------------------------------

-Some developers may find it convenient to
+Some developers may find the following to be convenient:

 ::

     $ docker run -d --name pgd \
     -p 8000:8000 \
     -v /path/to/code:/opt/pgd \